TileDB-Inc/TileDB-Trino/docs/Limitations.md

 ### Unsigned Integers

-The TileDB Presto connector does not have full support for unsigned values.
+The TileDB Trino connector does not have full support for unsigned values.
-Presto and all connectors are written in Java, and Java does not have unsigned values.
+Trino and all connectors are written in Java, and Java does not have unsigned values.
 As a result of this Java limitation, an unsigned 64-bit integer can overflow if it is larger than `2^63 - 1`.
 Unsigned integers that are 8, 16 or 32 bits are treated as larger integers.
 For instance, an unsigned 32-bit value